California Music Channel

 California Music Channel (CMC) is an American music video broadcast television network based in the San Francisco Bay Area.
 It is one of the longest running local music video television stations in the world.
 CMC has been broadcasting music videos over the air in the Bay Area since 1982.
 CMC has grown from an hour-long program to two 24/7 stations with digital simulcast capabilities.
 The live broadcasts feature on-camera disc jockeys, audience participation, and contemporary music videos.
-It is owned by CMC Broadcasting Company, Inc. CMC is carried as a Digital Broadcast Network nationally on LocalBTV, and locally on nine Northern California television stations including company owned and operated KTVJ-LD Boise, Idaho.
-CMC is also carried as a live FAST channel on the California Music Channel App available for download to connected TVs and mobile devices.
+It is owned by CMC Broadcasting Company, Inc. CMC is carried as a Digital Broadcast Network on nine Northern California television stations.
+CMC is also carried as a live linear channel on various Free ad-supported streaming television platforms and the California Music Channel App available for download to connected TVs and mobile devices.

 History

 1981–1982

 CMC was founded on August 31, 1981, by Rick Kurkjian, launching on March 1, 1982, as a half-hour show telecast twelve times per week on Teleprompter Cable Oakland Channel 12.
+The first three music videos to be shown on CMC were according to host Rick Kurkjian, "based on a theme of eyes, since this is the age of video," and included in order "Bette Davis Eyes" by Kim Carnes, "Private Eyes" by Hall and Oates, and "For Your Eyes Only" by Sheena Easton.
 The notion of a Bay Area Interconnect was developed early on as CMC expanded by doing local original cable channels on Concord TV Cable Ch.
 11, Viacom Cable of San Francisco Ch 6, Viacom of Marin and Castro Valley Cable TV.
 After a little more than a year on the local cable channels CMC started running a Saturday night version of the program on KCSM-TV Ch 60 in San Mateo.
 The CMC broadcast was simulcast in stereo on KCSM-TV's sister station, KCSM-FM 91.1.

 1983

 In 1983, KCSM-TV was one of a batch of educational-access television stations to experiment with running expanded underwriting announcements and full 30-second commercial TV spots from non-profit organizations.
-In addition to the U.S. Army, many of its other advertisers were coincidentally set up as non-profit organizations under dealer associations and franchise organizations such as the California Milk Advisory Board and the McDonald's "Golden Arches Advertising Fund".
+In addition to the U.S. Army, many of its other advertisers were coincidentally set up as non-profit organizations under auto dealer associations like the Northern California Toyota Dealer Association, and franchise organizations such as the California Milk Advisory Board and the McDonald's "Golden Arches Advertising Fund".
 As such, CMC was able to include commercials for these organizations on the otherwise non-commercial, educational, KCSM.
 This revenue allowed the show to remain profitable, when other local music video shows were struggling to remain on the air or even on non commercial Public-access television.